Muriel Stanley Venne

 Muriel Stanley Venne (1937–2024) was a Canadian Métis community leader and Indigenous rights activist.
 She was one of the first seven members of the Alberta Human Rights Commission and was elected Vice President of the Métis Nation of Alberta.
 She founded The Institute for the Advancement of Aboriginal Women (IAAW) and Women of the Métis Nation.

 Early life and education

 Venne was born in Lamont, Alberta, Canada in 1937 and moved to Edmonton as a child.
 She had a twin brother and they were the eldest of ten children in their family.
-She attended Eastwood School.
+Her family were Métis ironworkers that built skyscrapers in Edmonton.

+Venne attended Eastwood School.
 When she was in Grade 10, Venne contracted tuberculosis (TB) and spent a year undergoing treatment at Aberhart Memorial Sanitorium in Edmonton.
 During this time, her uncle, aunt and their baby all died from TB.

 Venne was married aged 17 and had four children, before her marriage ended due to domestic violence towards her.

 Venne worked on upgrading courses by correspondence while she raised her children.
 She then studied an education degree at the University of Alberta, but had to leave before completing her degree for financial reasons.